zonemaster/zonemaster/docs/public/installation/zonemaster-backend.md

 ### 9.3.
 Clickhouse (FreeBSD)

-There is not yet any specific installation instructions for FreeBSD.
+There is no specific installation instructions for FreeBSD yet.
 In most parts the instructions for Debian/Ubuntu can be followed.

 ## 10. Cleaning up the database